-Morphine Sulfate Injection contains morphine, a substance with a high potential for abuse similar to other opioids including fentanyl, hydromorphone, methadone, oxycodone, oxymorphone, and tapentadol.
-Morphine Sulfate Injection can be abused and is subject to misuse, addiction, and criminal diversion [see Warnings and Precautions (5.1)].
+Morphine Sulfate Injection, (Auto-Injector) contains morphine sulfate, a substance with a high potential for abuse similar to other opioids including fentanyl, hydrocodone, hydromorphone, methadone, oxycodone, oxymorphone, and tapentadol.
+Morphine Sulfate Injection, (Auto-Injector) can be abused and is subject to misuse, addiction, and criminal diversion [see Warnings and Precautions (5.1)].

-All patients treated with opioids require careful monitoring for signs of abuse and addiction, since use of opioid analysesic products carries the risk of addiction even under appropriate medical use.
+All patients treated with opioids require careful monitoring for signs of abuse and addiction, because use of opioid analgesic products carries the risk of addiction even under appropriate medical use.